General Electric: a traditional leader pioneering the 3D printing industry

 GE already printed more than 25,000 3D parts for machines like the LEAP Jet engine, one of their best-sellers.

 But the company is also developing jointly with the U.S. Navy a project for approximately 1,000 metal parts by end of 2018, after creating the digital twin models.
-And this number should expand exponentially over the next 4 years as the project is designed to foster qualification and certification process for 3D printing.
+And this number should expand exponentially over the next 4 years as the project is designed to foster the qualification and certification process for 3D printing.
 The purpose of the twin model project is to gather information about the use of a physical part (properties and performance).

-The program mainly use in ships, aircrafts and vehicles, will be able to repeat the print with a more reliable process and result.
-Therefore, like Spare Parts 3D, the key challenge of the technology implementation into industry, after having created the digitization and industrialization processes, is to respect the technical specification but also to certify a quality and a precision equivalent to the industry’s norms.
+The program mainly used in ships, aircrafts and vehicles, will be able to repeat the print with a more reliable process and result.
+Therefore, like Spare Parts 3D, the key challenge of the technology implementation into the industry, after having created the digitization and industrialization processes, is to respect the technical specification but also to certify a quality and a precision equivalent to the industry’s norms.

 For that reason, GE Global Research gathered around its project several industrial partners expert in that domain like Honeywell, the Navy Nuclear Lab (NNL), or the National Center for Defense Manufacturing and Machining (NCDMM)

 As a leader of new technologies, GE is already in a position to foster innovation by education.
-With the opening of a Customer Experience Centers in the U.S.A and in Europe, and with dedicated donations to universities, the company pushes new generations of worker to understand the technology they will have to manage.
+With the opening of a Customer Experience Centers in the U.S.A and in Europe, and with dedicated donations to universities, the company pushes new generations of workers to understand the technology they will have to manage.